-Michelle Reed’s practice focuses on complex civil litigation matters, with an emphasis on representing public companies and their officers and directors in securities litigation, internal investigations, and regulatory investigations and enforcement proceedings.
+Michelle Reed’s practice focuses on complex civil litigation matters, with an emphasis on representing public companies and their officers and directors in securities and privacy litigation, internal investigations, and regulatory investigations and enforcement proceedings.

 Practice & Background

 Ms. Reed handles a variety of complex civil litigation matters, including securities litigation in federal and state courts where she represents public companies, officers and directors in securities class actions, derivative lawsuits, M&A litigation, and adversary proceedings.
 She has defended allegations of accounting and financial fraud, insider trading, investment fund / advisor fraud, and FCPA violations.
 Ms. Reed also represents companies and company insiders in investigations and enforcement actions by the SEC, FINRA, and the CFTC.
 She works closely with D&O insurance carriers to keep them advised with respect to such matters.